Thursday, August 21, 2008

 samsthavayavavan iva

-“If the Supreme Personality of Godhead, from whose abdomen the lotus stem sprouted, is possessed of a gigantic body according to His own caliber and measurement, then what is the specific difference between the body of the Lord and those of common living entities?”
+“If the Supreme Personality of Godhead, from Whose abdomen the lotus stem sprouted, is possessed of a gigantic body according to His own caliber and measurement, then what is the specific difference between the body of the Lord and those of common living entities?”

 >>> Ref.
 VedaBase => SB 2.8.8

-In Sukadeva Gosvami’s words we find several points that answer this question: The Lord is Bhagavan (SB 2.9.4), and both He and His abode are free from the influence of maya, the external energy (SB 2.9.10), He is adhyaksa, the director in everyone’s heart (SB 2.9.25), the Supreme Brahman and the summum bonum (SB 2.10.7), while the jivas are given different forms by the illusory energy (SB 2.9.2), which are constituted by material elements (SB 2.10.8).
+In Sukadeva Gosvami’s words, we find several points that answer this question: The Lord is Bhagavan (SB 2.9.4), and both He and His abode are free from the influence of maya, the external energy (SB 2.9.10); He is adhyaksa, the director in everyone’s heart (SB 2.9.25); the Supreme Brahman and the summum bonum (SB 2.10.7), while the jivas are given different forms by the illusory energy (SB 2.9.2), which are constituted by material elements (SB 2.10.8).
 In other words, the Lord’s body is always transcendental, while the jivas are prone to accept a material body in the conditioned stage.
-Another argument raised by the mayavada school is that in the conditioned state there may be differences between the Lord and us, but in the liberated stage we become one.
+Another argument raised by the Mayavada school is that in the conditioned state there may be differences between the Lord and us, but in the liberated stage, we become one.
 Their claim is that at first there is meditation, meditator and the object of meditation, but when perfect samadhi is attained, there is no more distinction between these elements.
 To this, we may answer that no matter how accomplished a cook may be, at any stage there will always exist the cooking, the cook and the food, for they never become one.
-Besides that, in the Vedic scriptures we don’t find a single case to support such a view, that is actually sheer imagination of speculative brains deluded by the external energy:
+Besides that, in the Vedic scriptures we don’t find a single case to support such a view, which is actually sheer imagination of speculative brains deluded by the external energy:

 rte 'rtham yat pratiyeta